-- Braderie de Lille in September, one of the biggest flea markets in Europe, attracting more than 2 million visitors.
+- Braderie de Lille in September, one of the biggest flea markets in Europe, attracts more than 2 million visitors.

 Summer in France: the weather

-Although temperatures vary across France, summer is generally a warm season in all places whether on the plains, in the hills or the mountains, with many long and hot blue-sky days.
+Although temperatures vary across France, summer is generally a warm season in all places, whether on the plains, in the hills or in the mountains, with many long and hot blue-sky days.
 Evenings are warm to slightly chilly depending on the location.

-Summer is one of the best periods of the year to visit France, from the Mediterranean beaches to the glamorous French capital and the majestic Alps.
+Summer is one of the best periods to visit France, from the Mediterranean beaches to the glamorous French capital and the majestic Alps.
 A fun and festive vacation atmosphere can be felt throughout the entire country.

 Cities and towns of France

-If you want to hit the hustle and bustle of French cities while relaxing on one of the many pavement cafés and restaurant terraces, summer is ideal as some of them (particularly in Paris) will be deserted by the locals.
+Suppose you want to hit the hustle and bustle of French cities while relaxing on one of the many pavement cafés and restaurant terraces.
+In that case, summer is ideal as some of them (particularly in Paris) will be deserted by the locals.